Al Ahsa Oasis Saudi Arabia: An Astonishing Place

 And through the birds, various seeds spread around the water source.
 As the soil is fertile, plants grow from those seeds, and the oasis becomes a green forest.

 Al-Ahsa’s date orchards produce at least 5 tons of dates a day.
-Al-Ahsa is famous as the birthplace of some of the most delicious varieties of dates, including Khalas dates.
+Al-Ahsa is well-known for Khalas dates and other tasty types.

 The people of Al-Ahsa depend on its many natural springs for agriculture.
 There are at least 65 such fountains in Al Ahsa Oasis Saudi Arabia.